-After the first flush of celebrations takes place over the Easter period, more festivals take place through the whole of the summer.
+After the first flush of celebrations takes place over the Easter period, more festivals take place throughout the whole of the summer.

-Casoli – Festival of Santa Reparata and San Gilberto: This 2–3 day Festa Patronale honours two local saints of the Casoli region, featuring, of course the best in wine and food, local costumes, floats and a tractor parade.
-Takes place every year from October the 7th/8th – as always check with the local tourist office.
+- Festival of Santa Reparata and San Gilberto (Casoli): This 2–3 day Festa Patronale honours two local saints of the Casoli region, featuring, of course, the best in wine and food, local costumes, floats, and a tractor parade.
+It takes place every year around October 7th/8th, but as always, check with the local tourist office.

-Sagra delle Castagne e del Vino Novello (Vittorito): Chestnut and wine festival.
+- Sagra delle Castagne e del Vino Novello (Vittorito): The chestnut and wine festival.